BrooklinJazz/elixir_newbie_website_v2/priv/academy_content/reading/advanced_pattern_matching.md

 end
 ```

 We can use the match operator anytime we have a value bound to a parameter or variable that we want to match on.
-Pattern matching can also be used with control flow to trigger application behavior based if the pattern matches.
+Pattern matching can also be used with control flow to trigger application behavior based on if the pattern matches.

 <!-- livebook:{"break_markdown":true} -->